 Leigh Clarke

 Served as the council's Section 151 Officer, the statutory role responsible for financial oversight and ensuring the lawfulness of expenditure.
 Failed to issue timely warnings about the unsustainability of the council's debt.
+Also held a directorship at KCSC while negotiating the GolDev loan for development on KCSC-owned land.
 Under FRC investigation since February 2025.

 Key Actions